 For most people aluminum is simply aluminum, a silvery white metal that is lightweight used in aircraft, and beverage cans.
 This is, however, a mostly inaccurate assessment.
 Metals are never simply one metal.
 They are almost always alloyed with other metals to enhance certain properties and minimize others.
-The different alloys are then given heat treatments to further enhance their strength and corrosion resistance.
+The different aluminum alloys are then given a heat treatment to further enhance their strength and corrosion resistance.
 The combination of these additional metals and treatments results in different aluminum grades and properties.

 The difference in these grades are what makes the difference between sophisticated jet aircraft, and the beverage container crushed on the forehead of a youth trying to prove something.
 These differences are worth knowing, and exploring in depth.
 There are differences between wrought aluminum alloy and cast aluminum alloy grades.